 You can elect to deduct state and local general sales taxes instead of state and local income taxes as an itemized deduction on Schedule A (Form 1040).
 You cannot deduct both.
 To figure your state and local general sales tax deduction, you can use either your actual expenses or the state sales tax tables.

 This allows you to put in the actual amounts paid.
 You will need to have receipts as proof for these amounts.

 This allows you to enter the information and use a standard tax (percentage) rate.
 You may also be able to add the state and local general sales taxes paid on certain specified items, such as motor vehicles (purchased or leased), aircraft, boats, homes (including mobile and prefabricated homes) and home building materials.

-Per IRS Instructions for Schedule A, starting on page A-6:
+Per IRS Instructions for Schedule A, page A-6:

 Line 7.
 Enter on line 7 any state and local general sales taxes paid on the following specified items.
 If you are completing more than one worksheet, include the total for line 7 on only one of the worksheets.

 - A motor vehicle (including a car, motorcycle, motor home, recreational vehicle, sport utility vehicle, truck, van, and off-road vehicle).
 Also include any state and local general sales taxes paid for a leased motor vehicle.
 If the state sales tax rate on these items is higher than the general sales tax rate, only include the amount of tax you would have paid at the general sales tax rate.

 - An aircraft or boat, but only if the tax rate was the same as the general sales tax rate.